10d9e/sugar-data/README.md

 }
 ```

-3. Inject the dao into your service class with the @Dao annotation.
+3. Inject the dao into your service class with the @Dao annotation, referencing the Datasource by unique id.
 ```
 class MyService{